-The statute also includes an addback requirement for both the presumed investment capital and the related income if the holding period requirement is not met.
-See the specific addback instructions in Schedule F.
+When the presumption applies, the statute also includes an addback requirement in the immediately succeeding tax year for both the presumed investment capital and the related income if the holding period requirement is not met.
+See the specific addback instructions in Schedule F. Alternatively, a taxpayer may file an amended return for the year in which the presumption applied to reflect the fact that the stock is no longer considered investment capital.